tsileo/bakthat/README.rst

 Delete older than
 -----------------

-Delete backup older than the given interval, unit supported:
+Delete backup older than the given interval.

 - **s** seconds
 - **m** minutes